silverstripe-archive/deploynaut-vagrant/README.md

 # Vagrant / Ansible test bench

-This is a SilverStripe module providing virtualbox VMs that sets up development environments for developing the [deploynuat](https://github.com/silverstripe/deploynaut) module.
+This is a SilverStripe module that provides an automated setup of a dev environment for the [deploynuat](https://github.com/silverstripe/deploynaut) module by using virtualbox, vagrant and ansible.

-This module contains the Ansible provisioning scripts that used within a `VagrantFile`.

 ## System requirements